The Court of First Instance is comprised of a single Judge and has exclusive jurisdiction over

 |USD 5 million – USD 10 million||USD 55,000 + 0.4% over USD 5 million|

-This amount will include the hearing fees for any in-chamber meetings, one Case Management Conference, one Pre-Trial Review and up to 3 days of trial.
-Any additional filings or hearings will be charged as per Article IV below.
+(2) This amount will include the hearing fees for any in-chambers meetings, one Case Management Conference, one Pre-Trial Review and up to 3 days of trial.
+Any additional filings or hearings will be charged as per the Articles below.

 USD 5,000 for non-monetary claims.
 The fees for a Part 7 claim will apply to claims relating to a specified monetary amount.

-(3) For claims settled after the Pre-Trial Review has taken place, no reimbursement shall be applicable
+(iii) For claims referred to the JJC after the Pre-Trial Review has taken place, no reimbursement shall be applicable.

-- Where a claim is both for money and for other relief (whether cumulatively or in the alternative) only the higher applicable fee is payable.
+(1) Where a claim is both for money and for other relief (whether cumulatively or in the alternative), a Part 7 Claim form should be used and only the higher applicable fee, being that for a Part 7 Claim, will be payable.

 “To appear before the DIFC Courts at a hearing before a Judge, practitioners may require rights of audience before the Courts and therefore be registered in Part II of the Academy of Laws’ Register of Practitioners.
 Kindly contact firstname.lastname@example.org for further information or assistance with registration.”